 When almost everyone was gloomy toward equities, commodities, junk bonds, and practically all other risk assets in the fourth quarter of 2008 and the first quarter of 2009, True Contrarian was one of the few advisory services which boldly proclaimed a bottom and, more importantly, recommended specific funds and shares for purchase before everyone else realized that we were on the verge of a historic worldwide reversal of fortune.
 GDX, KOL, and RSX were among my top picks; KOL was the 8th-best-performing mutual fund of more than 18 thousand funds in 2009, while RSX was 11th best.
 True Contrarian also recommended buying funds of commodity producers in August through December 2011 which proved to be quite profitable by the time these funds were sold in early February 2012.
-True Contrarian recommended purchasing the shares of commodity producers in May 2012 through July 2014 whenever they had slumped toward their lowest levels since July 2009 or earlier, along with buying emerging-market equities in August 2013 through April 2014.
+True Contrarian recommended purchasing the shares of commodity producers in May 2012 through November 2014 whenever they had slumped toward their lowest levels since July 2009 or earlier, along with buying emerging-market equities in August 2013 through November 2014.
 My biggest single purchase of August 2013 was SCIF, a fund of one hundred small companies in India, which doubled and was sold following Indian elections in 2014.
-Commodity-related and emerging-market assets have already been some of the top-performing assets of recent months and will be prominently featured among the biggest winners from the second half of 2013 through at least the first half of 2015.
+Commodity-related and emerging-market assets have already been some of the top-performing assets of recent months and will be prominently featured among the biggest winners as we transition into 2015.
 This is no coincidence; these sectors tend to consistently trounce the broader equity market whenever inflationary expectations "unexpectedly" reassert themselves.

 If you're tired of constantly buying high and selling low, then you should consider a subscription to True Contrarian.
 I will send several updates each week, including an update during trading hours whenever I am buying or selling anything.
 My philosophy is simple: open any position only when the risk/reward scenario is most favorable and least popular, and close it once it has become clearly unfavorable and wildly desired.